djfemz/savannah-tech/README.md

 ## Getting Started
 To Run the project, navigate to the projects root directory and execute the following commands:
-1. 'docker network create fullstack'
-2. 'docker-compose up --build' to build the application.
+1. 'docker-compose up --build' to build the application.
-3. 'docker-compose run api' to start the application.

 ## Testing
 - The test suites for all the components of the application are located in the controllers, repositories and services directories in the api directory.
 To run the tests, run the command: